Skip to main content

 3

 When the potatoes are cooked and drained, pop your (now empty) pan back on medium heat with a drizzle of oil.
 When hot, add the garlic and cook until fragrant, 30 secs.
-Add the remaining creme fraiche, veg stock paste, reserved potato water and half the hard Italian style cheese.
+Then add the remaining creme fraiche, veg stock paste, reserved potato water and half the hard Italian style cheese.
 Mix together, bring to the boil, then remove from the heat.
 Season to taste with salt and pepper.

 4